Noluyolo/visit-counter/README.md

  # Links

-Here is the code for the hit counter that you can use: http://justintadlock.com/web-design/counter.
+Here is the link for the hit counter that you can use: http://justintadlock.com/web-design/counter.